Tararua Forest Park Cone Ridge 16-18/04/2010

 Could smell the smoke of fire long before arrival at Cone hut; interesting in the dark.

-17/04/2010
+17/04/2010 Saturday

-Somedays I just cannot be bothered getting up early (nothing to do with whisky).
+Some days I just cannot be bothered getting up early (nothing to do with whisky).
 Headed off at 1011.
 Observing the artillary.

 Places to go.